RJNGroup/RjnClarityApi/README.md

 To use the attribute_list extension feature, one must know what attributes are available on a given project and Data Type.
 That can be queried using the path, /clarity/projects/{projectid}/{datatype}/attributes.

 ### GeoJSON
+The GeoJSON path (/clarity/{datatype}/geojson) facilitates easy integration with the ArcGIS JavaScript API or any other mapping application that accepts the standard GeoJson format.
+See the samples directory in this repository for some simple implementations to get you started.

 ## Documentation in Swagger